WaceraMercyThird/WaceraMercyThird/README.md

 ## Hi there 👋

-🎓 Software Engineer with a Diploma in Information Technology
+🎓 I'm a Software Engineer with a Diploma in Information Technology

 ⚙️ Passionate about breaking and rebuilding systems to learn how they work